UKCloud/documentation/articles/other/other-ref-community-competition.md

 4. The competition will be run via the UKCloud Community site (<https://community.ukcloud.com/>).

-5. A prize will be given to the first five people to sign up to the community.
+5. A prize will be given to the first five people to sign up to the community at the Meet the Team event.

-6. The winners will be announced at the Meet the Team event on 10th September 2019.
+6. The competition term will commence on 10th September 2019 at 18:45 and close at 19:00 on 10th September 2019.

-7. The competition term will commence on 10th September 2019 at 18:45 and close at 19:00 on 10th September 2019.
+7. The winners will be announced at the Meet the Team event on 10th September 2019 at 19:00.
+If the winner cannot be contacted at the event, we reserve the right to withdraw the prize from the winner and a new winner will be selected at random.

 8. No responsibility can be accepted for entries not received for whatever reason.